JakeSteam/blog-personal/_posts/2024-04-30-android-games-late-april-2024.md

 Whilst I massively enjoyed [Office Cat](https://play.google.com/store/apps/details?id=com.tree.idle.cat.office), there's a few changes I'd recommend the developer could make:

 - All the cats voice their feedback at the same time.
-Having an office full of people suddenly shouting about a plant is very odd!
+Having an office full of cats suddenly shouting about a plant is very odd!
 - The "plant" mechanic is too reliant on the roulette wheel.
-I've almost completed the game yet never saw a plant, so completely missed this feature.
+I've completed the game yet never saw a plant despite claiming most roulette spins, so completely missed this feature.
+I do have 20 fertilizers though..?
 - Similarly, the roulette wheel is an awful deal.
 A spin costs 160 gems, which can be converted to 4-5 hours of earnings in the shop.
 However, almost half the potential rewards are under an hour of cash / XP!
 If you get lucky and get the gems or plants maybe it's worth it, but my free spins were essentially worthless.
 - I'd like to be able to zoom out more and actually SEE an overview of every room in the office building at once.
 - The "car full of cash" mechanic is way too powerful at the end-game, and becomes the main source of income since it offers 5 minutes of income instantly.
 I'd like to see more random events, perhaps some with minigames or negative outcomes.